 Hospital birth comes with its risks as well and just because your care provider is an OB doesn’t ensure that you will receive accurate information or care that is in line with the latest ACOG VBAC Practice Bulletin.
 Here’s one doctor who was unaware and shocked to learn that 18 months prior, ACOG released an updated VBAC Practice Bulletin stating that VBA2C was appropriate in “some women.”
 You can read more poor outcomes from hospital birth here: Home birth vs. hospital birth for the number cruncher.

-In the end at the hospital, your wishes, desires, requests, and birth plan are subject to the policies and procedures of the hospital which will almost always prevail unless you have a really wonderful VBAC supportive OB who is able to circumvent unsupportive hospital administrators.
+In the end at the hospital, your wishes, desires, requests, and birth plan will likely be subject to the policies and procedures of the hospital which will almost always prevail unless you have a really wonderful VBAC supportive OB who is able to circumvent unsupportive hospital administrators if needed.
 Unfortunately most women birthing in the hospital are subject to its rules which were created and enforced for expediency and convenience, not necessarily for their safety.
 And it’s these policies and procedures that women who choose home birth are looking to avoid.
 (Read more: OB lists reasons for rising cesarean rate, and Neonatal nurse has a homebirth VBAC.)
-There is a chart below listing the reasons why women choose home birth.
-Many of these factors are simply not an option in most hospitals, but this is the compromise for having advanced medical skills and drugs available as well as a surgical suite down the hall.

 Not where, but how